-As an alternate to neural generative models, we could rely on symbolic generative methods driven by search and planning to generate content that matches a specification.
-Several works have shown the efficacy of symbolic methods to generate new tasks in various educational domains, e.g., algebra exercises~\cite{DBLP:conf/aaai/SinghGR12,gulwani2014example}, geometric proof problems~\cite{DBLP:conf/aaai/AlvinGMM14}, natural deduction~\cite{DBLP:conf/ijcai/AhmedGK13}, mathematical word problems~\cite{DBLP:conf/ijcai/PolozovOSZGP15}, Sokoban puzzles~\cite{DBLP:conf/aiide/KartalSG16}, and visual programming tasks~\cite{DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/aied/GhoshTDS22}.
-In particular, our work is related to \cite{DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/aied/GhoshTDS22} that proposed symbolic methods guided by hand-crafted constraints and Monte Carlo Tree Search to generate high-quality visual programming tasks.
-However, their symbolic methods still suffer from intractably large spaces of feasible tasks/codes for a given specification, and could take several minutes to generate an output task for an input specification as shown in Figures~\ref{fig.illustration_hoc.spec}~and~\ref{fig.illustration_karel.spec}.
-In general, a major shortcoming of using purely symbolic generative methods in the above-mentioned works is that the generative process is typically time-inefficient and not suitable for applications that require online or large-scale synthesis.
+\looseness-1As an alternative to neural generative models, we could rely on symbolic generative methods driven by search and planning algorithms to generate content that matches a specification.
+Several works have shown the efficacy of symbolic methods to generate new tasks in various educational domains, e.g., algebra exercises~\citep{DBLP:conf/aaai/SinghGR12,gulwani2014example}, geometric proof problems~\citep{DBLP:conf/aaai/AlvinGMM14}, natural deduction~\citep{DBLP:conf/ijcai/AhmedGK13}, mathematical word problems~\citep{DBLP:conf/ijcai/PolozovOSZGP15}, Sokoban puzzles~\citep{DBLP:conf/aiide/KartalSG16}, and visual programming tasks~\citep{DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/aied/GhoshTDS22}.
+In particular, our work is related to \citep{DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/aied/GhoshTDS22} that proposed symbolic methods guided by hand-crafted constraints and Monte Carlo Tree Search to generate high-quality visual programming tasks.
+However, their symbolic methods still suffer from intractably large spaces of feasible tasks and codes for a given specification, and could take several minutes to generate an output task for an input specification; see Section~\ref{sec.experiments} for comparison to our technique.
+In general, a major shortcoming of using purely symbolic generative methods in the above-mentioned works is that the generative process is typically time-inefficient and not suitable for applications that require real-time synthesis.